How to Get Six Sigma Certification

 Reviewed by Dr. Barry Shore

-McGraw-Hill award-winning professor and Lean Six Sigma expert with 40+ years of experience.
+McGraw-Hill award-winning professor and Lean Six Sigma expert with more than 40 years of experience.

-Many professionals want to improve processes, advance their careers, and build stronger problem-solving skills.
-One of the most effective ways to do that is by earning a Six Sigma certification.
+Many professionals want to improve business processes, advance their careers, and develop stronger problem-solving skills.
+Earning a Six Sigma certification is one of the most effective ways to build those capabilities while demonstrating your knowledge to employers.

-Six Sigma teaches professionals how to analyze processes, reduce defects, improve efficiency, and lead measurable business improvements across industries like manufacturing, healthcare, finance, and technology.
+Six Sigma certification teaches professionals how to analyze processes, reduce defects, improve efficiency, and lead measurable business improvements across industries such as manufacturing, healthcare, finance, logistics, and technology.

 How to Get Six Sigma Certified in 4 Steps